The CyberSEO plugin is able to syndicate almost any content source. Basically there are two content source types:

 This option converts an ISO-8859-1 string into UTF-8 that may be required when parsing the XML/RSS feeds containing illegal UTF-8 start bytes (e.g. <0x92>).
 Use it to aggregate even invalid feeds, that can not be parsed by other XML/RSS syndicators.

-If enabled, all images from the syndicating feeds will be copied into the default uploads folder of your blog.
+If enabled, all images from the syndicating feeds will be copied into the default uploads folder of your site.
 Make sure that your “/wp-content/uploads” folder is writable.
-This my speed up your blog’s loading time and also will let you to syndicate the posts containing hotlink-protected images.
+This my speed up the site loading time and also will let you to syndicate the posts containing hotlink-protected images.

 Here you can set the syndication date adjustment range in minutes.